-SOC-10 - Race and Ethnic Relations 3 units UC, CSU (C-ID SOCI 150)
+SOC-10 - Race and Ethnic Relations

 An introduction to the relevant theories and operational definitions that ground the study of race and ethnic relations in the social sciences.
 Extensive treatment of prejudice, discrimination, and the concept of racism.
-The course brings into sharper focus the history and contemporary status of White-ethics, religious minorities, American Indians, Afro-Americans, Hispanic-Americans, Asian-Americans, Jewish-Americans, and women in the United States.
+The course brings into sharper focus the history and contemporary status of White-ethics, religious minorities, American Indians, Afro-Americans, Hispanic-Americans, Asian- Americans, Jewish-Americans, and women in the United States.
 Social institutions such as family, education, politics, and the economy receive special attention for each group.
 The similarities and differences in ethnic hostilities between the United States and other societies are closely examined.
 54 hours lecture.